 After many sleepless nights wondering who Pepe Silvia was and what he might represent, I decided to dive into the dark recesses of the internet in hopes of finding an answer to this question.
 Could the secret of Pepe Silvia’s identity lead us to a greater understanding of the human condition?
 Might we understand our position in the universe a little bit better if only we could discover where all those boxes full of Pepe came from?

 Who Is Pepe Silvia?

-The character, or rather concept, of Pepe Silvia comes from the “Sweet Dee Has a Heart Attack” episode of the fourth season of It’s Always Sunny in Philadelphia.
-In the episode’s cold opening, Dee has a heart attack, which inspires Dee (Kaitlin Olson) and Dennis (Glenn Howerton) to try to adopt healthier lifestyles, and causes Mac (Rob McElhenney) and Charlie (Charlie Day) to take up office jobs so that they can get medical benefits.
+The character, or rather concept, of Pepe Silvia comes from one of the best episodes of the show — “Sweet Dee Has a Heart Attack,” the tenth episode of the fourth season.
+In the episode’s cold opening, Dee has a heart attack, which inspires sad Dee (Kaitlin Olson) and creepy Dennis (Glenn Howerton) to try to adopt healthier lifestyles, and causes Mac (Rob McElhenney) and Charlie (Charlie Day) to take up office jobs so that they can get medical benefits.

 According to Charlie, he had been receiving large volumes of mail addressed to Pepe.
 He was getting boxes full of Pepe.
 Fearing that Pepe would come down to the mailroom in an infuriated search for his mail, Charlie went up to Pepe’s office and knocked on the door.
 However, upon opening the door, he realized that there was no one in there.
 Things began to look even more suspicious from there.

 Hoping that she could shed some light on the whole Pepe Silvia situation, Charlie decided to head over to Carol in HR’s office.
 After rapping on her door and calling her name several times, he was met with no answer.
 Charlie then decided to look into her office, and what did he discover?
 There wasn’t even a desk in Carol’s office.